 A friendly URL (Mass.Gov/brandname) is a marketing tool used to promote a service or program.
-The URL brings customers to a specific portal or sub-portal page that either contains information about the service or provides access to the service.
+The URL brings customers to a specific page that either contains information about the service or provides access to the service.

 A friendly URL (Mass.Gov/brandname) should be thought of as a brand name, not a web address.
 Although you will use it to bring customers directly to a page on your website, its most important use is to promote your agency, service or program so that customers will associate the name with your organization, service or program.